 1.3.5 Confirms the procedures for integrating and analysing non-revenue information in the PNGEITI Report.
-The inception report should incorporate table 1 below, confirming the division of labour between the Independent Administrator, the MSG or other actors in compiling this data, and how the information should be sourced and attributed.
-The MSG has agreed that the Independent Administrator will be required to prepare the entire PNGEITI Report (inclusive of contextual information and financial data compilation and reconciliation).
+The inception report should incorporate table 1 below, confirming the division of labour between the IA, the MSG or other actors in compiling this data, and how the information should be sourced and attributed.
+The MSG has agreed that the IA will be required to prepare the entire PNGEITI Report (inclusive of contextual information and financial data compilation and reconciliation).
 In certain areas, the MSG may decide to task another party to compile all or parts of the contextual information.
-If so, the MSG and the Independent Administrator will agree to the procedures for how this would be incorporated in the PNGEITI Report.
+If so, the MSG and the IA will agree to the procedures for how this should be incorporated in the PNGEITI Report.